Seating layout

 Gallery

 Gallery seating is accessed via a flight of stairs, with handrail, from Stalls level.
 Seating is on benches, where both width and legroom is more limited than in other areas of the Hall.
 In Row A, visibility may be slightly restricted; visibility in Row B is more severely restricted.
-Gallery seating is priced to reflect these restrictions.
+Our gallery seating does not have armrests

 Gallery